 NETWORKING THROUGH LINKEDIN

-- What advice do you have as I pursue a job in xyz industry?
+- What advice do you have as I pursue a job in the XYZ industry?

 - Could I meet with you to talk about your day-to-day activities?

-Join groups to learn industry lingo.
+Join groups to learn industry terminology.
 Also, answering questions builds credibility.
 Follow industry channels as well.

 LINKEDIN COMMUNICATION TIPS

 - Be authentic.
 Communicate the same way you would in professional interactions.
 Do not be overly formal or change your style – be real, be you, but be professional.
 Avoid clichés.